wp-plugins/statpress-reloaded/readme.txt

 * DISTINCT search, thanks to  rsramirez!
 * Few smaller bigfixes.

 *Version 1.5.7 (31.01.2009)*

 * It is just not possible to release a bugfix-version without instantly bugfixing afterwards, I guess.

+*Version 1.5.
+(03.02.2009)*

+* Tiny GUI fix: "Overview and StatPress aren't doubling each other in the menu any longer.
+* Spanish translations update, thanks a lot to nv1962!
+* BAN-IPs can now be entered in the same format as Google Analytics uses: regular expressions.
+Thanks, mihu!
+* ReadMe fixed, now again contains all the variables you can use.